kchung/mapkitjs-token/README.md

 $ npx mapkitjs-token [options]
 ```

-Since we're dealing with private keys, you may feel safer compiling this tool yourself and running it locally (see the "Compiling" section in `README`).
+Since we're dealing with private keys, you may feel safer compiling this tool yourself and running it locally (see [Compiling](#compiling)).

 ### Options